h3nc4/Dreamweaver/README.md

 ## Usage

+Press super + right shift to open a menu and search any application.

-Press super + q to open a terminal and type:
+For a full keybind list, press super + q to open a terminal and type:

 ```console
 $ man dwm